zohaibus/context-protocol/README.md

 # Context Protocol

 > **The LLM is the CPU.
 Your files are the memory.
 You are the operating system.**
 ⚠️ Not affiliated with Anthropic's Model Context Protocol (MCP).
-This is a human workflow protocol for manual context injection using markdown + Git — not an MCP server implementation.
+This is a human workflow protocol for manual context injection using markdown + Git and it's not an MCP server implementation.

 A sovereign-first workflow for thinking with LLMs.
 No agents, no vector databases, no vendor lock-in.
 Just text files and a protocol for human-in-the-loop cognition.